Yuhannakapali/quiz/README.md

 # quiz
-a sample quiz game for otaku to otaku
+a simple quiz game for otaku to otaku. its a multi question game

+written in js using api of opentbd.